Channable

 5. Use performance data to exclude products and set up custom labels

-It is obvious that not all your products perform the same way.
-The popularity, margins, profit, and seasonality vary a lot.
-So why should you treat all your items the same way?
-Data such as conversion rate, CTR, revenue/cost, or ROAS can be extremely useful in deciding which products to publish.
-For instance, you can decide to exclude products with a low profit because you want to allocate your advertising budget accordingly.
+Data such as conversion rate, CTR, revenue/cost, or ROASis extremely useful in deciding which products to publish.
+For instance, you can choose to exclude products with a low profit because you want to allocate your ad spend to higher-profit items.

 Analytics EN